In Conversation with Nipun Marya: Unpacking the power and pricing of the flagship iQOO 15 - BusinessToday

 Nipun Marya: If I have to play something on the iQOO 15, BGMI... maybe Subway Surfers someday.

-Business Today: Finally, when you say "Monster Inside," what is the one thing, if you had to name just one, would you say is the “monster” inside the iQOO 15?
+Business Today: Finally, when you say "Monster Inside," what is the one thing, if you had to name just one, that you would say is the “monster” inside the iQOO 15?

 Nipun Marya: You know, refined performance: the supercomputing chip Q3 with the 8 Elite Gen 5.